ProRe: A Proactive Reward System for GUI Agents via Reasoner-Actor Collaboration: Evaluation

 We further validate the effectiveness of each design component in \sysname through ablation studies.
 When probing task scheduling is removed, we replace it with a simple rule-based strategy by prompting: \textit{"What are the key states to verify whether the task \{$G$\} is completed?"} Without chain-of-claims reasoning, the reasoner directly receives the raw observations from both the policy and evaluator agents, without structured analysis.

 Table~\ref{tab:ablation-design} demonstrates the contribution of each design component in \sysname.
 Without explicit guidance from the reasoner, evaluator agents navigate with probing tasks generated with simple rules, which provides marginal improvement.
 When the reasoner schedules probing tasks for evaluator agents, the accuracy increases substantially to 91.4\%, underscoring the effectiveness of separating reasoning and planning (by the reasoner) from execution (by the evaluators).
 In addition, incorporating chain-of-claims reasoning further improves accuracy by 1.7\%, highlighting the importance of summarizing low-level GUI details from trajectories and analyzing the relationships between policy and evaluator claims.
 Finally, iterative state probing in \sysname boosts performance to 94.8\%, as additional probing and refinement yields more complete observations of key states.
+Besides, without the claim filter, we observe a 1.7\% reward accuracy drop on AndroidWorld benchmark, underscoring the necessity of eliminating irrelevant or misleading claims prior to the chain-of-claims.

 Figure~\ref{fig:tts_prore} further illustrates the benefits of parallel and iterative state probing, especially on more challenging tasks.
 Notably, parallel state probing yields larger performance gains compared with iterative probing.
 A possible explanation is that the reasoner, lacking domain-specific GUI knowledge, is less effective at leveraging the intermediate observations and action histories provided by the evaluator agents to refine subsequent probing tasks.